AdityaRaj99/TETRIS/README.md

     DOWN - "Hard drop" current shape

 ![](IMAGE/image1.png)

+#Pieces
+Differrent Tetris pieces available in the game will appear on the side of the playing area which will come next.

 # Score criteria
 When a horizonatal line in the playing space is completly filled with the pieces then-
 Score point will be increased by 10 points